 Lava pools in Madeira, Portugal

 Porto Moniz in Madeira is host to this set of popular volcanic pools surrounded by lava rocks.
 These mesmerising pools were created when molten lava and the Atlantic met centuries ago.
-Take a dip in the water whilst gazing at the fantastic volcanic landscape beyond.
+Book a last minute holiday to Madeira and take a dip in the water whilst gazing at the fantastic volcanic landscape beyond.
 Filled with salt water from the sea, you’ll often spot the odd fish swimming beside you.